 I still wonder how responses in the 'VWHDC's Comments on the Green Belt Review', February 2014, were compiled.
 Here is just one inconsistency.
-Numbers 24 and 6 are 'agreed' although the site includes Cumnor Cricket ground and related sporting facilities yet number 8 is 'not agreed' because it contains 'playing fields'.
+Numbers 24 and 6 are 'agreed' though the site includes Cumnor Cricket ground and related sporting facilities yet number 8 is 'not agreed' because it contains 'playing fields'.
 The VWHDC's rush, not least in relation to Cumnor, appears insensitive to these issues and to the democratic requirements of full and proper consultation.
 The Green Belt land around Cumnor is totally consistent with what is stressed in the Government's 'Councils Must Protect Our Green Belt Land'.
 Numerous walkers and runners enjoy rights of way on 'parcels' of land identified in the above 'Review' (Phase 2 and Phase 3 Reports) and 'Comments' as suitable not only for removal from the Green Belt but also for the construction of 200 new houses (on each site).
 The 'parcels' include number 3 (Cumnor) in the 'VWHDC Green Belt Review Phase 3 Report' (page 5) and in the 'VWHDC's Comments on the Green belt Review' (pages 7 and 15).
 Other 'parcels' of land (within Cumnor Parish) identified in these documents (numbers 1, 2, 4, 5, 6, 8 and 24) also include-apart from homes and families-similar rights of way, recreational and sport facilities, important flora and fauna, and even the remnants of a significant historical site, Cumnor Place (24).
-In all, there are 8 large 'parcels' of land in Cumnor Parish being considered for removal from the Green Belt and, therefore, open to future housing development.
-Cumnor will have already provided around an extra 600 houses in recent years resulting from the Timbmet and Tilbury Lane developments, plus small infill building sites.
-These developments have already put existing infrastructure under considerable pressure.
-What effects would these extra sites have on the infrastructure and environment if removed from the Green Belt and eventually (given the Plan) home to 200 houses on each?
+In all, there are 8 large 'parcels' of land in Cumnor Parish being considered for removal from the Green Belt and, therefore, open to housing development.
+With the Timbmet and Tilbury Lane developments, plus small infill building sites.
+Cumnor will have already provided around an extra 600 houses in recent years.
+These developments have put the existing infrastructure under intolerable pressure.
+What effects would these extra proposed sites have on the infrastructure and environment if removed from the Green Belt and eventually (given the Plan) become home to 200 houses on each?
 The Plan seems not to consider these effects.

-Removal of the Vale's proposed Cumnor sites from Green Belt designation will leave them open to speculative building proposals, creating a corridor of urban sprawl into Oxford.
+Removal of the Vale's proposed Cumnor sites from Green Belt designation leaves them open to speculative building proposals creating a corridor of urban sprawl into Oxford.
 Access to the city is already highly problematic because of major congestion on the Botley Road.
 The A420 is often at a standstill, so too the connecting roads of the A34 and Oxford ring road (please see below on infrastructure).
 Cumnor is just one small example of the failure of the Local Plan to respect not only historic Green Belt land but also the present Government's policies on the preservation of the Green Belt.